dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 ## Interacting with Your Components: State

 This has been interesting so far, but there isn't yet much that we could do with React that wouldn't have been done in plain old HTML or in the various HTML templating languages.
 (And, to be fair, React is far from the only way of doing what we'll be doing here, either.)
+But we want to move beyond just rendering HTML tags and create a user interface that's *interactive*.
 Let's make a component with some interactivity!

-First, we need to introduce a concept of 'state'.
+First, we need to introduce the concept of 'state'.
 State is a value that can change over time, and is local to the component.
 For instance, imagine that we have a `<Clock/>` component that displays an hour hand and a minute hand, representing the current time.
 The position of those hands would likely be state: they change over time, but no other component using the `<Clock/>` is likely to need or want to know that position.
 State allows us to keep such values local to a component.
+Keeping changing states local - set apart for a certain component - will help us program in a modular way.

 So how do we use state?
+See below and pay special attention to the `getInitialState` key.

 ```JavaScript
 var Stateful = React.createClass({